 - Avoid pulling the opponent’s head straight up and back, because they can escape by turning their head.
 Head control is established by forcing the opponent to lift and turn their head, and then pinning it down in that awkward position.

 - Drape your other arm over the opponent’s chest, ideally pinning their wrist against your thigh.
 Pull the opponent’s wrist away from their head; by stretching them out, you will split their energy.

-- the opponent is being uncooperative, pull their wrist towards you, for a standing arm bar across your chest.
+- the opponent is being uncooperative, pull their wrist back across your chest for a standing arm bar.